Home improvements vs moving house – which one is right for you?

 What our expert says...

-“If you decide to do the work yourself, you might want to see what level of accidental damage cover you have in place, just in case something goes wrong with your handiwork.
+“If you’re doing renovation work yourself, see what level of accidental damage cover you have in place, just in case something goes wrong with your handiwork.
+Always check the terms and conditions of your home insurance policy to see what it covers before starting any major home improvements.”

 “Always check the terms and conditions of your policy to see what it covers before starting any major home improvements.”